DevExpress/testcafe/docs/articles/faq/README.md

 ## Troubleshooting

-### I have installed TestCafe but I cannot run it.
+### I've installed TestCafe but I can't run it.
 What should I do?

 **Check your firewall.** First, make sure that your firewall does not block ports used by TestCafe.
 By default, TestCafe chooses free ports automatically.
 Use the